miraland-labs/miraland/docs/src/running-validator/validator-reqs.md

 your own internal usage.
 This use case includes exchanges and services built on Miraland.

-In fact, the mainnet-beta validators operated by the team are currently (Mar.
+In fact, the mainnet validators operated by the team are currently (Mar.
 2021) run on GCE `n2-standard-32` (32 vCPUs, 128 GB memory) instances with 2048 GB SSD for operational convenience.